What is NOT a symptom of opioid withdrawal?

 Prepare for the DSM-5-TR Exam with multiple choice questions.
 Each question includes hints and explanations to help you master the material.
 Ready yourself for success!

-In the context of opioid withdrawal, increased alertness is not a symptom typically associated with this condition.
-Opioid withdrawal is characterized by a range of physical and psychological symptoms that arise when someone who has been using opioids suddenly reduces or stops their intake.
-Common symptoms include diarrhea, muscle aches, and insomnia, all of which relate to the body's physiological response to the absence of opioids.
+Opioid withdrawal is characterized by a range of physical and psychological symptoms as the body reacts to the absence of opioids after prolonged use.
+Common symptoms include diarrhea, muscle aches, and insomnia, all of which align with the body's distress as it adjusts to the absence of the substance.

 Subscribe